The Twins Almanac for July

 Twins Turn Two Triple Plays

-Gary Gaetti, Al Newman, and Kent Hrbek turn an unprecedented two triple plays at Fenway Park, with Tom Brunansky hitting into the first one.
-The Twins still lost 1-0.
+Gary Gaetti, Al Newman, and Kent Hrbek turned an unprecedented two triple plays at Fenway Park on this date in 1990, with Tom Brunansky hitting into the first one.
+(The Twins still lost the game 1-0.)

 July 17, 2011